Intellectual Developmental Disorder (Intellectual Disability)

 Educational Support

 Specialized educational programs aim to provide support and learning to the needs of people with Intellectual Developmental Disorder (IDD).
-It focuses on providing guidance, modified curriculum, and customized teaching strategies.
-A combination of structured teaching strategies, such as visual aids, hands-on activities, and assistive technologies, to enhance the learning of students with Intellectual Disability.
+It focuses on providing guidance, a modified curriculum, and customized teaching strategies.
+A combination of structured teaching strategies, such as visual aids, hands-on activities, and assistive technologies, can enhance learning for students with Intellectual Disability.

 Intellectual Developmental Disorder (IDD) is a condition characterized by below-average intellectual functioning and a deficiency of adaptive behavior skills.
 The diagnosis can be made with the contributions of professionals, including psychologists, psychiatrists, pediatricians, neurologists, and speech-language therapists.
 Seeking mental health professionals' support is necessary for the management.
 Collaboration with mental health professionals, including educators, can help in implementing appropriate training techniques for children with IDD (Intellectual Developmental Disorder).